Mikhail-Sennikov/trading-vue3-js/docs/guide/EXTENSIONS.md

 }
 ```

-This repo uses a special building process, so it transforms `x.json` into the corresponding `index.js` files (e.g. https://github.com/tvjsx/tvjs-xp/blob/main/build/settings-win/settings-win.js).
+This repo uses a special building process, so it transforms `x.json` into the corresponding `index.ts` files (e.g. https://github.com/tvjsx/tvjs-xp/blob/main/build/settings-win/settings-win.js).
 You can start developing extension by cloning this repo & following the built-in process.
 To make a development index and building the library you'll need 2 commands:

 ```bash
 npm run compile